|

 no distinction between man and environment.
 We are just a

+part of it.
 Ice critals and rocks (photos Barbara

 Gallinelli)